- 03 January 2018

 CRAVE Interfaith Youth Tour, Mombasa, Kenya

-GNRC–Kenya in partnership with Pwani Youth Network, Building Resilience Against Violent Extremism (BRAVE), Council of Imam and Preachers of Kenya (CIPK) and PADADA Initiative, organized a Community Resilience interfaith tour in Mombasa, Kenya to sensitize youth on the importance of ending violence against children.
-Forty six (46) participants, most of them youth and children participated in the tour organized on 29th December 2017.
-The interfaith tour aimed at enriching diversity in religion, culture and beliefs of the community members as well as to educate the youth on tolerance, respect and peaceful co-existence.
+GNRC–Kenya in partnership with Pwani Youth Network, Building Resilience Against Violent Extremism (BRAVE), Council of Imam and Preachers of Kenya (CIPK) and PADADA Initiative, organized a community resilience interfaith tour in Mombasa, Kenya to sensitize youth on the importance of ending violence against children.
+Forty six (46) participants, most of whom were youth and children, attended the 29th December 2017 event.
+The interfaith tour aimed at enriching diversity in religion, culture and beliefs of the community as well as to educate the youth on tolerance, respect and peaceful co-existence.

-The youth, through the guidance of GNRC Member, Ms. Leila Warioa and BRAVE’s Member, Sh.
-Mahmoud from CIPK, toured the Shree Swaminarayan temple, ACK Emmanuel Church and Masjid Swalihina.
-The youth got to experience different faiths and beliefs.
-They also got to appreciate the perspectives of each religion on peace, development and rights of children.
+The youth, led by GNRC Member, Ms. Leila Warioa and BRAVE Member, Sh.
+Mahmoud Abdillahi of CIPK, visited the Shree Swaminarayan temple, ACK Emmanuel Church and Masjid Swalihina in Mombasa.
+The youth learnt about the different faiths and beliefs and appreciated the diverse religious perspective towards peace.

-Participants were astonished to learn that the notions and perceptions they held about other religions before were actually not the reality.
-All religions advocate for equality, respect, love and peace.
+Participants learnt that the stereotyope they had about other religions were actually not the reality.
+All religions advocated for equality, respect, love and peace.
 For instance, the Shree community believe and preach peace to all humankind and promote the importance of respecting other religions.

-Participants later engaged in an extended discussion with the host about their experience of the tour and how their perception changed towards other religions.
-The youth were also sensitized on the importance of empowering the community to be resilient enough to end violent extremism.
-They also publicized their tour and its outcomes in various social media.
+Participants later engaged in an extended discussion with GNRC on their experience and how the tour has changes their perception towards inclusivity and tolerance.
+The youth were also sensitized on the importance of helping the community in peace initiatives.